-A crown is used to entirely cover or "cap" a damaged tooth.
-Besides strengthening a damaged tooth, a crown can be used to improve its appearance, shape or alignment.
+A crown is used to cover or "cap" a damaged tooth entirely.
+Besides strengthening a compromised tooth, crowns can be used to improve appearance, shape or alignment.
 A crown can also be placed on top of an implant to provide a tooth-like shape and structure for function.

 We may recommend a crown to:

 Before either a crown or a bridge can be made, the tooth (or teeth) must be reduced in size so that the crown or bridge will fit over it properly.
-After reducing the tooth/teeth, your dentist will take an impression to provide an exact mold for the crown or bridge.
-If porcelain is to be used, your dentist will determine the correct shade for the crown or bridge to match the color of your existing teeth.
+After reducing the tooth/teeth, your dentist will take an impression to provide an exact mould for the crown or bridge.
+If porcelain is to be used, your dentist will determine the correct shade for the crown or bridge to match the colour of your existing teeth.

-While crowns and bridges can last a lifetime, they do sometimes come loose or fall out especially if you bite into something hard.
+While crowns and bridges can last a lifetime, they do sometimes come loose or fall out, especially if you bite into something hard.
 The most important step you can take to ensure the longevity of your crown or bridge is to practice good oral hygiene and to visit us regularly for hygiene cleaning appointments.